If you want to try a good Francesinha here are the Best Restaurants in Porto to do that.

 YUKO, for me will always be the number one choice when it comes to Francesinha.
 If you manage to get a seat (I definitely recommend you to make a reservation by the way), you get surrounded by a stunning, traditional Portuguese-designed tavern, where rustic decorative elements take you back to the 20th Century.

-The Francesinha is served in an elegant, artsy dish and is cooked in a traditional oven, what allows the cheese and the bread feel more crunchy and delicious.
+The Francesinha is served in an elegant, artsy dish and is cooked in a traditional oven, which allows the cheese and the bread feel more crunchy and delicious.
 Inside you can expect high quality meat and sausage and a delicious smoked ham that makes this dish stand out from all the others in this list.
 The fries are handmade and are served in a plate with a few orange slices.

 The fact that you can order half francesinha is also pretty good for your waist!